Similarities, Differences, and Overlap: Mechanical Engineering & Electrical Engineering

 Overlap

 Both mechanical and electrical engineers are in high demand across various industries.
 Automotive, aerospace, and manufacturing companies are some of the biggest employers of mechanical engineers.
 Electrical engineers often work in the computer industry, telecommunications, or utilities.
 There are many different specializations within each field, so it is essential to do your research to find the right fit for you.
-Both mechanical and electrical engineering offer a variety of specializations that can lead to exciting and lucrative careers.
+Both mechanical and electrical engineering offers a variety of specializations that can lead to exciting and lucrative careers.

 Keep reading for a side-by-side comparison of these two careers, including online mechanical and electrical engineering programs.